hitliaomq/ELASTIC3rd/docs/examples.rst

 Examples
 ========

 For examples, please ref `example` folder.
+(Please read README file in each sub folder in example folder)

 Note: For CASTEP, the user should copy `RunCASTEP.bat` or `RunCASTEP.sh` in their Materils Studio installation folder.